 As the days grow hotter and we enter summer, we are also entering prime disaster season.
 Preparation is absolutely critical.
 So is knowing how to ensure an effective recovery.

 Flooding, hurricanes, wildfires, and tornadoes pose a threat to municipalities across the U.S. as climate change is quickly making disasters unpredictable and causing them to occur in places with no prior history of disaster.
-Slower, wetter hurricanes like Harvey now bring heavier rainfall and flooding along with severe winds.
+Slower, wetter hurricanes bring heavier rainfall and flooding along with severe winds.
 A prolonged drought in the west is causing concern for an earlier start to another intense wildfire season.
-Hurricane Sandy making landfall in New Jersey at the end of October, creating a need for temporary shelter for thousands in the northeast into November and the winter.
-This year, a winter ice storm knocked out power across Texas.
+Hurricane Sandy made landfall in New Jersey at the end of October, creating a need for temporary shelter for thousands in the northeast into November and the winter.
+A winter ice storm knocked out power across Texas a few years back.
 The list goes on.

 Long-term disaster preparedness is a must for local governments.
 With hurricanes, tornadoes, flooding, wildfires and other ecological disasters now occurring more frequently and often in places with no prior record of such disasters, it is your obligation as a local government leader to ensure that your constituents are prepared and resilient before a disaster, kept safe during one, and that your community can make an efficient, predictable, timely recovery in the aftermath of a natural disaster.

 Unfortunately, many municipalities do not have a game plan for local emergency management that encompasses pre-disaster resilience and long-term rebuilding and recovery.
 Most solely have a short-term emergency response strategy.

 The reality is that disasters do not end after flood waters recede and the news crews and their cameras pack up and leave.
 Recovery is a complicated and expensive process that continues years after national attention turns elsewhere.
 Inefficient recovery can have devastating impacts on individuals, families, businesses and local economies if poorly executed.